crossterm-rs/crossterm/docs/UpgradeManual.md

 #### 2. When working with alternate or raw screen.

 When working with alternate and or raw screen you still have to provide a `Screen` instance since information of the alternate and raw screen is stored in it.
-When you do this the actions of the module will be perfomed on the alternate screen.
-If you don't do this you actions will be done on the main screen.
+When doing this, the actions of the module will be perfomed on the alternate screen.
+If you don't do this your actions will executed at the main screen.

 ```
 use crossterm::cursor;